The Man Behind the Curtain

 “Unfortunately, the mongrel we allowed to play with her has outlived his usefulness in that regard.”

 “An expected outcome.”

 “Quite,” Gideon agreed.
 “But we know enough of her nature to move to phase two now.”

-“I take it plans are already underway?” the lady asked anxiously, twirling a strand of her long brilliantly colored hair between two youthful, slender fingers.
+“I take it plans are already underway?” the lady asked anxiously, twirling a strand of long, brilliantly-golden hair between two youthful, slender fingers.

 “Of course, my dear.
 Of course.”

 “Then I will begin preparations on my end,” she said rising gracefully from her garden chair.
-“I regret I cannot spend the night this evening, but this news demands events to be put in motion tonight that must simmer and multiple slowly so that they will be ripe to feast upon when the time comes.”
+“I regret I cannot spend the night this evening, but this news demands events to be put in motion tonight that must simmer and multiply slowly so that they will be ripe for feasting upon when the time comes.”